bearsunday/bearsunday.github.io/manuals/1.0/en/resource.md

 | OPTIONS | Resource access method query |

 #### GET
-Resource reading.
+Reads resources.
 This method does not provide any changing of the resource state.
-A safe method with no side affects.
+A safe method with no possible side affects.

 #### PUT
-Performs resource updates and also creation.
-This method has the benefit that even if you run it once, running it many more times will have no more effect.
-See [Idempotence](http://en.wikipedia.org/wiki/Idempotence).
+Performs creation and updates of a resource.
+This method has the benefit that running it once or many more times will have no more effect.
+This is referred to as [Idempotence](http://en.wikipedia.org/wiki/Idempotence).

 #### PATCH

-Performs resource updatese, but unlike PUT, it applies a delta rather than replacing the entire resource.
+Performs resource updates, but unlike PUT, it applies a delta rather than replacing the entire resource.

 #### POST
 Performs resource creation.
-If you run the request multiple times the resource will be created that many times.
+If you run a request multiple times the resource will be created as many times.
 A method with no idempotence.

 #### DELETE
 Resource deletion.
-Has idempotence just as PUT.
+Has idempotence just like PUT.

 #### OPTIONS
 Inspects which methods and parameters can be used on the resource.
 Just like `GET` there is no effect on the resource.